TestShiftProject/testshiftproject.github.io/test-amplification-interviews.md

 I plan to conduct them over Zoom, if you would rather use another similar service that is also okay!

-## How do I participate? 😄
+## How can you participate? 😄
 To make scheduling faster than emailing back and forth, I set up an online calendar where you can pick a time that fits you.
 Please go to this link: [https://www.picktime.com/testamplificationinterviews](https://www.picktime.com/testamplificationinterviews)
 Choose "Test Amplification Interviews" & pick a time that fits you. (plan in 45-60 mins).
+The times are given in Amsterdam time (UTC+1).
 If you want to use something else than zoom, please tell me in the "Booking Notes" 🙂

 After you picked a time, I'll send you an email with all further details and the meeting link.